infinum/frontend-handbook/JavaScript/React.md

 }
 ```

-### Conditional Rendering
+### Conditional rendering
 When you want to render either something or nothing, you can use the && operator.
-Make sure condition is boolean, if not cast it to boolean.
+Make sure the condition is boolean.
+If it is not, cast it to boolean.

 ```javascript
 // bad